-Sometimes we are asked if NCA has a "religion" class.
-Our answer is no. Instead, we state that all of our classes are taught from a Biblical perspective by Christian teachers who love God and have a strong desire to see their students growing in their relationship with Jesus Christ.
+Every class at NCA International is taught from a Biblical perspective by Christian teachers who love God and have a strong desire to see their students growing in their relationship with Jesus Christ.
+Biblical integration is a key component of our classes.
 When our students study science, they are studying about God's creation.
 When they study history, they are learning about God's involvement and redemption in the story of man since He created us.
-Every subject is taught with the aim of acknowledging the Lordship of Jesus Christ over all areas of life, with no division between "sacred and secular".
+Every subject is taught with the aim of acknowledging the Lordship of Jesus Christ over all areas of life.

 The purpose of our chapel program is to pause during our academic week and focus on the spiritual growth of each individual in our school community.
 All of our students participate in the Wednesday morning chapels, which are organized by our school chaplain with high levels of teacher involvement.
 Students attend chapel in one of three groups: Preschool through second grade students meet from 7:45 to 8:15, third through sixth grade students meet from 8:30 to 9:00, and secondary students meet from 9:15 to 10:00.
 Chapel programs include praise and worship, Bible teachings, videos, small group discussions, and many more activities.
 Parents are always invited to join us during their children's chapel time.